learn-co-curriculum/dsc-html-introduction/README.md

 <p>Hello World</p>
 ```

-Elements, like our `p` tags above, won't be displayed in the browser.
+Elements, like the `p` tags above, won't be displayed in the browser.
 Instead,
 they affect how the content itself is displayed.
 Technologists might say that
 the tags "affect how the content is rendered by the browser."

-We can also alter any number of attributes inside of the opening tags.
+You can also alter any number of attributes inside of the opening tags.
 For
 example, the `a` element, which is used for links, has an `href` attribute to
 specify the destination address of the link.
-If we wanted to link to
+If you wanted to link to
-www.flatironschool.com, we could do so as follows:
+www.flatironschool.com, you could do so as follows:

 ```html
 <a href="http://www.flatironschool.com">Flatiron School</a>